fabryandrea/RedshiftWorkshop/README.md

 ### 2- Installing client tool to connect to Redshift Cluster

-You will need to install a client tool to connect on the Redshift Cluster.
-The following are some tools suggested.
+You will need to install a client tool to be able to connect on the Redshift Cluster.
+The following client tools are suggested for this Lab.
 Please feel free to use any tool you prefer.
+If you are familiar with Postgres command line client tool (psql), you can also use as your client.

 * [DB Beaver](https://dbeaver.io/download/)
 * [WorkbenchJ](https://www.sql-workbench.eu/downloads.html)